Upturn unsubscribed user

 Company Overview

-• Drug Discovery and Development: Ionis focuses on discovering and developing antisense oligonucleotide (ASO) therapies for a wide range of diseases.
-Their core technology targets RNA to modulate protein production.
+• Drug Discovery and Development: Ionis focuses on discovering and developing antisense oligonucleotide (ASO) therapies for various diseases.

 Brett P. Monia serves as the CEO.
-The company operates with a functional structure, with dedicated teams for research, development, commercialization, and corporate functions.
+The company is structured around research and development, commercial, and administrative functions.

 Top Products and Market Share